brooklynrail/brooklynrail-platform/content/events/2020/06/amber-musser-and-paul-kaplan-with-amanda-gluibizzi.md

 title: Amber Musser and Paul Kaplan with Amanda Gluibizzi
 summary: Amber Musser and art historian Paul Kaplan will discuss the image of black Africans in European art history in a contemporary context with Amanda Gluibizzi of the Brooklyn Rail.
+We will conclude with a reading from poet Cynthia Cruz.
 date: 2020-06-23 13:00:00 -0500
 end_date: 2020-06-23 14:00:00 -0500
 series: 71